 This was the first year since 1941 that I had been free of prison walls, and I made the most of my newfound freedom.
-But my personal walls remained intact.

 It was almost exactly twelve months after I had arrived home from concentration camp, when I, together with Alan and Frank, set off to Shanghai where the Mission was reopening the boarding school.
 The family dynamics were still no better, and my wall which I had built around myself was as strong as ever.

-13 Shanghai Boarding School
+Shanghai Boarding School